 In 1988, the Diocese of Maitland-Newcastle embarked upon a journey to formally embrace the spirit and teachings of Vatican II and to launch a Diocesan Pastoral Planning process that would irrevocably link pastoral planning in the diocese to the theological principles of Vatican II.
 This was to take place against the background of the Diocesan Synod of 1992-93.

-Pastoral Planning is a tool used by the Bishop and the Diocesan Pastoral Council to involve the diocese in a process of evaluation, imagining and planning to help the community stay in touch with the changing circumstances of life and faith.
+Pastoral Planning is a tool used by the Bishop and the Council For Mission to involve the diocese in a process of evaluation, imagining and planning to help the community stay in touch with the changing circumstances of life and faith.
 In this way the mission of Christ entrusted to the people is constantly reviewed and re-visioned and its life and faith remain refreshing, enlivening and prophetic.
 Pastoral Planning is essential for the ongoing life and vitality of the church.